Police: Grocery store gunman was vendor, didn't have target

 On Friday, some of the wounded were still in critical condition and fighting for their lives, Collierville Police Chief Dale Lane said at a morning news conference.

-The gunman acted alone and was a third-party vendor to the store who was on site on a daily basis, Lane said.
-He was later identified by Major David Townsend as UK Thang.
+The gunman, who Lane said acted alone, was later identified by Major David Townsend as UK Thang.
 Police searched his home Thursday and removed electronic devices, Lane said.

 “We all want to know the why," Lane said of the shooter's motive.
 "But today, less than 24 hours, we’re not ready to tell you that.”